New research infrastructure to boost the security and resilience of .nl and the wider internet

 Finally, our existing infrastructure isn’t well suited for our BGP security research agenda.
 For example, it isn’t directly linked to a major international internet exchange, meaning that we find it more difficult to gain experience with BGP and we don’t have access to a real-time BGP traffic flow of our own.

 Table 1 lists our 7 main requirements for the new research infrastructure, in no particular order.
-Our requirements differ from those that apply to SIDN’s production systems, including the .nl domain registration system.
-For example, our research infrastructure doesn’t need to have the availability of the production systems, but does need to handle much more data.
+They differ from those that apply to SIDN’s production systems, such as the .nl domain registration system.
+For example, our research infrastructure doesn’t need to have the high availability of our production systems, but does need to handle much more data.

 Table 1.
 Top-level requirements for the new research infrastructure.